Anselm Kiefer: Exhibitions

 In 2015, the Centre Pompidou, the Bibliothèque Nationale in Paris, and the Museum der bildenden Künste in Leipzig hosted a retrospective exhibition in honor of Kiefer's 70th birthday.

 In 2016 the Albertina in Vienna dedicated an exhibition to his woodcuts, showing 35 made between 1977 and 2015, with an accompanying catalogue.

+In 2017, the Met Breuer presented Provocations: Anselm Kiefer at The Met Breuer, an exhibit of works that spanned his career.

 He unveiled his first public art commission in the United States in May 2018, at Rockefeller Center.
 The Uraeus sculpture was inspired in part by the religious symbols of Egypt and Thus Spoke Zarathustra.
 It was put on view until 22 July.